xy-241/CS-Notes/content/Networking Concepts/Computer Network.md

 >[!note] Key Distinguishing Features
 > - A [[Computer Network]] of storage devices separated from the actual [[#Local Area Network (LAN)]]
-> - Appears as a connected connected computers as a local device/drive
+> - Appears to a connected computers as a local device/drive